Light-Assisted Collisions in Tweezer-Trapped Lanthanides

 In this work, we study the dynamics of a few erbium atoms confined in optical tweezers and interacting with near-resonant intercombination light, leading to two key phenomena: two-body LAC and single-atom absorption-emission cycles accompanied by recoil heating.
 To capture this complex behavior, we develop a Monte Carlo (MC) algorithm that demonstrates predictive accuracy without relying on fitting parameters, as benchmarked against experimental results.
 Using this framework, we explore a broad parameter space and identify conditions where intercombination light enables in-trap Doppler cooling, effectively counteracting heating and enhancing single-atom survival.
 Furthermore, our simulations disentangle the contributions of recoil heating and LAC, revealing new optimal strategies for high-fidelity single-atom loading in optical tweezers.
-These findings are general and applicable to other species, providing guidance for future experiments.
+Our findings go beyond erbium by addressing generic mechanisms that emerge in optical tweezers operated with multi-electron atoms.
+Many lanthanide species currently explored for quantum science—such as Yb, Dy, and Ho—share key structural features, including rich atomic spectrum.
+While quantitative differences remain species dependent, the qualitative behavior identified here is expected to persist across this broader class of atoms, making our results directly relevant to ongoing and future tweezer-based experiments.

-Monte Carlo methods have proven to be powerful for modeling tweezer-trapped neutral atom systems, enabling extraction of few-body temperatures~\cite{Tuchendler2008eda}, two-body scattering and LAC rates in alkalis~\cite{Fuhrmanek2012lac, regal2025qla}, and cooling dynamics including Doppler and sub-Doppler effects~\cite{sievers2015ssd}.
+MC methods have proven to be powerful for modeling tweezer-trapped neutral atom systems, enabling extraction of few-body temperatures~\cite{Tuchendler2008eda}, two-body scattering and LAC rates in alkalis~\cite{Fuhrmanek2012lac, regal2025qla}, and cooling dynamics including Doppler and sub-Doppler effects~\cite{sievers2015ssd}.
 However, existing models often treat one- and two-body processes separately.
 Here, we present MC simulations that simultaneously capture the internal and external dynamics of up to three atoms in a tweezer trap under continuous illumination by one or two near-resonant beams with arbitrary propagation directions, enabling exploration of a broad range of experimental conditions.
 The key steps of the MC algorithm are summarized here, whereas a detailed description is provided as supplementary material~\cite{supmat}.

 We consider erbium atoms trapped in an optical tweezer, operating at a magic wavelength~\cite{grun2024optical}.
 The atoms are illuminated by light near-resonant with the intercombination transition at $\lambda_{\rm L} = 583\,$nm (yellow light), with linewidth $\Gamma_{\rm L}/(2\pi) = 186\,\text{kHz}$.
 Either a single horizontal or two yellow beams ({$q = \{\rm h,v\}$) are used, propagating along horizontal and vertical axes with intensities $I_q$.
 The yellow light drives both one- and two-body processes; see Fig.\,\ref{fig:fig1} (a) and (b), respectively.
 The one-body process (a) involves single-atom scattering at rate ${R_{\rm scatt}(s_{0,q},\Delta_{i,q}) = (s_{0,q}\,\Gamma_{\rm L}/2)/\left(1+s_{0,q}+(2\Delta_{i,q}/\Gamma_{\rm L})^2\right)}$, where $s_{0,q} = I_{q}/I_{\rm sat}$ is the saturation parameter and $\Delta_{i,q} = \Delta_{q} - \mathbf{k}_{q}\cdot \mathbf{v}_{i}$ is the Doppler-shifted detuning seen by atom $i$~\cite{Book:Foot2005}.
 The two-body process (b) involves the mixing between ${|g\rangle:[\rm Xe]\,4f^{12}\left(^3H_6\right)6s^2\left(^1S_0\right)}$ and ${|e\rangle:[\rm Xe]\,4f^{12}\left(^3H_6\right)6s6p\left(^3P_1\right)(6,1)^{o}_{7}}$, which induces a dipole-dipole interaction (DDI), driving LAC and possibly resulting in pair ejections~\cite{Fung2016sap}.